-The major benefit to this Paslode framing nailer is the lack of need for a hose and compressor.
-Paslode hit the market well before any of the pure battery-powered options.
+The major benefit to this Paslode CF325XP framing nailer is the lack of need for a hose and compressor.
+Paslode defined how gas nailers work.
+They hit the market well before any of the pure battery-powered options.
 To drive its 30° nails, a small lithium-ion battery ignites a gas from a cartridge.
-There’s not the same firing delay you find with DeWalt and Bostitch, though there is a slight delay and a gas smell you’ll have to put up with.
-Of course, there’s also the additional cost of new gas cartridges ever 1200 shots or so.
+There’s not the same firing delay you find with DeWalt and Bostitch.
+You do get a slight delay and a gas smell to put up with.
+Of course, there’s also the additional cost of new gas cartridges every 1200 shots or so.

 - One of the lightest nailers we tested at 7.36 pounds